Woolgoolga - Arrawarra

 Woolgoolga - Arrawarra is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Woolgoolga-Arrawarra's dwelling structure, as per the latest Census, consisted of 90.0% houses and 10.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-Non-Metro NSW had 78.4% houses and 21.6% other dwellings.
-Home ownership in Woolgoolga-Arrawarra was higher at 43.7%, with mortgaged dwellings at 30.6% and rented ones at 25.7%.
+Woolgoolga-Arrawarra's dwellings, as per the latest Census, consisted of 90.0% houses and 10.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro NSW's 78.4% houses and 21.6% other dwellings.
+Home ownership in Woolgoolga-Arrawarra stood at 43.7%, with mortgaged dwellings at 30.6% and rented ones at 25.7%.
 The median monthly mortgage repayment was $1,733, aligning with Non-Metro NSW's average.
 The median weekly rent was $380, compared to Non-Metro NSW's $370.
-Nationally, Woolgoolga-Arrawarra had lower mortgage repayments at $1,733 and higher rents at $380 than the Australian averages of $1,863 and $375 respectively.
+Nationally, Woolgoolga-Arrawarra's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing